 Sun Life Real Assets Private Pool

-In terms of relative positioning, the Fund maintains a tilt towards natural resources.
-The Fund is modestly underweight global infrastructure and global real estate investment trusts (REITs).
+In terms of relative positioning, the Fund maintains a tilt towards global natural resources to take advantage of the secular tailwinds driving clean energy and environmental sustainability, which are the focus of government spending plans and new regulation around the world.
+The Fund remains modestly underweight in global real estate investment trusts (REITs).

 Sun Life Real Assets Private Pool - Series A